 Section 162(m) of the Internal Revenue Code limits the deductibility of certain executive compensation in excess of \$1 million.
-The aggregate combination of distributions from the Supplemental Plan, payments under the Executive Retention Plan and LTI Program payouts, and possible voluntary withdrawals from the VNQDC Plan, has caused, with respect to 2002, and will cause in 2003, the \$1 million limit to be exceeded with respect to one or more of the named executive officers.
-Accordingly, the Company expects that some portion of such payments to the named executive officers for 2003 will not be deductible.
+The aggregate combination of distributions from the Supplemental Plan, payments under the Executive Retention Plan and LTI Program payouts, vesting of restricted stock, and possible voluntary withdrawals from the VNQDC Plan and exercises of stock options, has caused, with respect to 2003, the \$1 million limit to be exceeded with respect to four of the named executive officers, and will cause in 2004, the \$1 million limit to be exceeded with respect to one or more of the named executive officers.
+Accordingly, the Company expects that some portion of such payments to the named executive officers for 2004 will not be deductible.
 The Company believes that it is important to maintain compensation programs that are competitive and motivate executives irrespective of the deductibility of such payments under the Internal Revenue Code.